carvel-dev/carvel/site/content/ytt/docs/latest/lang-ref-ytt-library.md

 Available in v0.28.0+

-- `#@library/ref`: Attaches a yaml document to the specified library to be used during evalutaion via the library module (only supported for [data value documents](ytt-data-values.md#setting-library-values-via-files))
+- `#@library/ref`: Attaches a yaml document to the specified library to be used during evalutaion via the library module (only supported for [data value and data value schema documents](ytt-data-values.md#setting-library-values-via-files))

 ```yaml
 #@library/ref "@app"